todd-lers/about/research.md

 (A brief note on the Pied Piper role.
 Open source projects benefit from a coordinator, to guide, assimilate, reach out.
 This is often referred to as a [Pied Piper](https://en.wikipedia.org/wiki/Pied_Piper_of_Hamelin) role, but a _much_ better analogy is the [James Murray](https://en.wikipedia.org/wiki/James_Murray_(lexicographer)) role.)

 [YouTube channel](http://www.youtube.com/user/OSDDMalaria) all now old.

+In 2019-2020, with funding from EPSRC/AI3SD, OSM ran a predictive modelling competition to figure out whether new methods in artificial intelligence and machine learning could help predict new active molecules in a phenotypic drug discovery project (where we had no detailed structure of the biological target).
+Here is the [report of the Jan 2020 meeting](https://eprints.soton.ac.uk/438123/) we ran, the [relevant Github repository](https://github.com/OpenSourceMalaria/Series4_PredictiveModel) and the [preprint](https://chemrxiv.org/articles/preprint/An_Open_Drug_Discovery_Competition_Experimental_Validation_of_Predictive_Models_in_a_Series_of_Novel_Antimalarials/13194755).

 ### Open Source Tuberculosis <a href="https://twitter.com/opensourcetb"><i class="fa fa-twitter"></i></a>